khalilou88/jnxplus/docs/nx-boot-gradle/upgrading/upgrading.md

 Use https://start.spring.io/ to update Gradle wrapper.

-## Update Spring boot
+## Update Java and Spring boot versions

-Update Spring boot in the setting.gradle file located at the root folder.
+Update Java and Spring boot versions in the `gradle.properties` file located at the root folder.